davidje13/lean-test/README.md

 - Run tests from the commandline against NodeJS and/or browsers;
 - Natively supports ES6 modules and promises (`async` tests);
+- Transpile source with your chosen tooling before running;
 - Fluent and matcher-style expectations, easy to add custom matchers;
 - Parallel test running;
 - Low overhead (fast tests);